 Laser Regulation Process and Detail

-FDA will be monitoring regulatory compliance of Laser Light Show Manufacturers and other operators of Laser Light Shows in the venue, Wednesday, January 24 – Sunday, January 28, 2018.
+- The FDA will be monitoring regulatory compliance of Laser Light Show Manufacturers and other operators of Laser Light Shows Wednesday, January 24 – Sunday, January 28, 2018.
 This will include verifying that all operators have an approved Variance, and are operating in accordance with any conditions imposed by the Variance.
 In addition, FDA will be networking and available to answer any questions regarding distribution of laser products in the US or other matters.

 Electronics Engineer / Electro-Optics Specialist